aankur/garage/doc/drafts/k2v-spec.md

 - Bucket names and access keys are the same as for accessing the S3 API

 - K2V triplets exist separately from S3 objects.
-K2V triples don't exist for
+K2V triplets don't exist for
   the S3 API, and S3 objects don't exist for the K2V API.

-- Values stored for triples have associated causality information, that enables Garage to detect concurrent writes.
+- Values stored for triplets have associated causality information, that enables Garage to detect concurrent writes.
 In case of concurrent writes, Garage keeps the concurrent values until a further write supersedes the concurrent values.
 This is the same method as Riak KV implements.
 The method used is